 Gypsy/Travellers are a particularly discriminated against and marginalised white minority group.
-For children and young people, concerns about bullying are especially acute in secondary.
-Perceived risks about bullying and parents' own experiences of discriminatory behaviour may lead to low levels of enrolment and poor attendance for Gypsy/Traveller children and young people, as well as early exit from formal education.
-Other Traveller families, such as Roma, may have similar concerns.
+For children and young people, concerns about bullying are especially acute in secondary school.
+Perceived risks about bullying and parents' own experiences of discriminatory behaviour may lead to low levels attendance at school and potentially not being enrolled before being taken into care.